Scarlet Witch: Loss of marriage and children

 Believing the Vision may have downloaded state secrets when he temporarily had international power and could do so again, various governments agree to a joint operation.
 Operatives kidnap and dismantle Vision, wiping out his personality.
 Vision is then rebuilt, his red-colored skin now chalk-white.
 While his memories are mostly restored, he is now without emotions.
 Scarlet Witch hopes to restore his personality with Wonder Man's help, but he refuses due to his own secret feelings for Wanda and his uneasiness of choosing to create a copy of his emotions in someone else.
 Wanda seeks out help in restoring Vision's emotions but becomes corrupted by a parasitic life form called That Which Endures.
 Under its influence, Wanda turns against the Avengers.
 That Which Endures is then defeated and Wanda's mind restored.

 Agatha Harkness arrives (explaining that true witches have learned to protect themselves from burning and other methods non-witches have used to kill them) and reveals Thomas and William are not real but the result of Wanda suffering a "hysterical pregnancy" that influenced her magic and created constructs.
 Wanda's powers cannot create life, so the "souls" of the twins were drawn from scattered pieces of the demon lord Mephisto, whose power had been split into several pieces after a battle with the powerful Franklin Richards, son of Reed and Sue Richards of the Fantastic Four.
 Mephisto arrives and re-absorbs the life energies of the children into himself, restoring his power and seemingly wiping them from existence.
 Realizing this has created a connection between the demon lord and the Scarlet Witch, Agatha temporarily removes Wanda's memories of her children, causing a mental shock to Mephisto that allows his defeat.
 It is later revealed Vision suspected the children were only magical projections and had attempted to discuss it with Wanda, but she refused to listen.

-Years later, the Young Avengers team is created, including Billy Kaplan in its ranks, a teenager first called "Asgardian" and then later "Wiccan."
+Years later, the Young Avengers team is created, including Billy Kaplan in its ranks, a teenager first called "Asgardian" and then later "Wiccan".
 After the team meets teenage hero Tommy Shepherd, who calls himself Speed, Billy correctly concludes he and Tommy are the reincarnated twins of Wanda and Vision.
-The story Avengers: The Children's Crusade indicates Mephisto lied to Wanda about the nature of her children, reavling William and Thomas were "lost souls" who were raised by Wanda and Vision after her magic allowed them to be physically born, only to then have their lives "taken" by Mephisto.
+The story Avengers: The Children's Crusade indicates Mephisto lied to Wanda about the nature of her children, revealing William and Thomas were "lost souls" who were raised by Wanda and Vision after her magic allowed them to be physically born, only to then have their lives "taken" by Mephisto.
 How Mephisto lost the two souls while absorbing the energy of their physical forms, and how the children were then reincarnated as babies born years before Wanda and Vision's marriage, babies who belonged to two different families, is not explained.